Glaucoma is one of the leading causes of blindness. It is silent, serious and can steal a person’s vision before they are aware of it.

 Glaucoma is a progressive eye disease that can cause vision loss.
 Currently affecting around 2% of the U.S. population, glaucoma is the leading cause of blindness among African Americans and the third leading cause among Caucasians.
 Glaucoma in its various forms causes higher than normal intraocular pressure, created by the intraocular fluid (also known as aqueous humor) filling the inside of the eye.
 The body continuously produces this fluid essential to eye function and health, while the eye’s natural drainage system normally removes any excess fluid buildup at about an equal rate.
 If the eye’s natural drains become blocked, however, the buildup of excess fluid leads to an increase in pressure that could over time permanently damage the optic nerve.

-There are different types of glaucoma.
-The most common is open angle glaucoma, usually related to an inherited trait in which the eye’s drainage canals tend to become clogged.
+This is the most common type of glaucoma, and is usually related to an inherited trait in which the eye’s drainage canals tend to become clogged.
 Patients with open angle glaucoma usually have little to no symptoms in the early stages of the disease.
 As it advances, though, a patient may begin noticing vision problems, beginning first with restricted sight in their peripheral or “side” field, a halo effect around bright lights, and a mild aching around the eyes.

 Any glaucoma-related vision loss is permanent, so it’s critical to detect elevated intraocular pressure early and take measures to control it for the remainder of a person’s life.
 Although a patient may not know they have elevated eye pressure, an ophthalmologist or optometrist can perform a simple test during a regular eye exam to detect it.

-We recommend everyone over the age of 35 undergo an annual eye exam not only for overall vision health but to detect elevated eye pressure if present.
+We recommend everyone over the age of 40 undergo an annual eye exam not only for overall vision health but to detect elevated eye pressure if present.
 We also encourage exams at any age for patients at high risk for glaucoma, including those with diabetes, extreme near-sightedness, a family history of glaucoma, or who are of African descent.

 Managing glaucoma requires keeping intraocular pressure at a normal level for the rest of a patient’s life.
 The most common way and often the first treatment choice is with medicated drops a patient applies to their eyes daily.
 Depending on the active ingredients, these drops either help the eye drain excess fluid or decrease fluid production.